ValdryanIvandito/cardano-lock-unlocking-assets-guide/lock-assets-at-contract-address-eng.md

 datumValue="1618"
 ```

 **_Notes: A UTxO at a Contract Address must include Datum.
-In this example, we'll simply use an inlide datum value.
+In this example, we'll simply use an inline datum value.
 The Datum Value can be any number because we use the 'always-succeeds.plutus' contract, which is the output always true._**

 ## Step-5 Build Transaction From the Wallet Address (Sender)